dotnet/docs/docs/core/extensions/logging.md

 # Logging in C# and .NET

 .NET supports high performance, structured logging via the <xref:Microsoft.Extensions.Logging.ILogger> API to help monitor application behavior and diagnose issues.
-Logs can be written to different destinations by selecting different [logging providers](logging-providers.md).
-Basic logging providers are built-in and there are many others available from third parties.
+Logs can be written to different destinations by configuring different [logging providers](logging-providers.md).
+Basic logging providers are built-in and there are many third-party providers available as well.

-## Getting started
+## Get started

 This first example shows the basics, but it is only suitable for a trivial console app.
-In the next section we show how to improve the code considering scale, performance, configuration and typical programming patterns.
+In the next section you see how to improve the code considering scale, performance, configuration and typical programming patterns.

 :::code language="csharp" source="snippets/logging/getting-started/Program.cs" range="1-5":::

 The preceding example:

 - Creates an <xref:Microsoft.Extensions.Logging.ILoggerFactory>.
-The ILoggerFactory stores all the configuration that determines where log messages are sent.
-In this case we configured the console [logging provider](logging-providers.md) so that log messages are written to the console.
+The `ILoggerFactory` stores all the configuration that determines where log messages are sent.
+In this case, you configure the console [logging provider](logging-providers.md) so that log messages are written to the console.
-- Creates an <xref:Microsoft.Extensions.Logging.ILogger> with a category named `Program`.
-The [category](#log-category) is a string will that be associated with each message logged by this ILogger object.
-It can be used to group log messages from the same class together when searching or filtering logs.
+- Creates an <xref:Microsoft.Extensions.Logging.ILogger> with a category named "Program".
+The [category](#log-category) is a `string` that is associated with each message logged by the `ILogger` object.
+It's used to group log messages from the same class (or category) together when searching or filtering logs.
 - Calls <xref:Microsoft.Extensions.Logging.LoggerExtensions.LogInformation%2A> to log a message at the `Information` level.
-The [log level](#log-level) indicates the severity of the logged event and can be used to filter out less important log messages.
+The [log level](#log-level) indicates the severity of the logged event and is used to filter out less important log messages.
 The log entry also includes a [message template](#log-message-template) `"Hello World!
-Logging is {description}."` and a key-value pair
-`description=fun`.
-The key name comes from the word inside the curly braces in the template and the value comes from the remaining method argument.
+Logging is {Description}."` and a key-value pair `Description = fun`.
+The key name (or placeholder) comes from the word inside the curly braces in the template and the value comes from the remaining method argument.

 [!INCLUDE [logging-samples-browser](includes/logging-samples-browser.md)]

 ## Logging in a non-trivial app

-There are several changes you should consider making to the example above when logging in a less trivial scenario:
+There are several changes you should consider making to the previous example when logging in a less trivial scenario:

-- If your application is using [Dependency Injection (DI)](dependency-injection.md) or a host such as ASP.NET's [WebApplication](/aspnet/core/fundamentals/minimal-apis/webapplication) or [Generic Host](generic-host.md) then you should use ILoggerFactory and ILogger objects from the DI container rather than creating them directly.
-See [Integration with DI and Hosts](#integration-with-hosts-and-dependency-injection) below for details.
+- If your application is using [Dependency Injection (DI)](dependency-injection.md) or a host such as ASP.NET's [WebApplication](/aspnet/core/fundamentals/minimal-apis/webapplication) or [Generic Host](generic-host.md) then you should use `ILoggerFactory` and `ILogger` objects from their respective DI containers rather than creating them directly.
+For more information, see [Integration with DI and Hosts](#integration-with-hosts-and-dependency-injection).

-- Logging [compile-time source generation](logger-message-generator.md) is usually a better alternative to ILogger extension methods like LogInformation().
-It offers better performance, stronger typing, and avoids spreading string constants throughout your methods.
+- Logging [compile-time source generation](logger-message-generator.md) is usually a better alternative to `ILogger` extension methods like `LogInformation`.
+Logging source generation offers better performance, stronger typing, and avoids spreading `string` constants throughout your methods.
 The tradeoff is that using this technique requires a bit more code.

 :::code language="csharp" source="snippets/logging/getting-started-logger-message/Program.cs" range="5-13" highlight="5,8-9":::

-- The recommended practice for log category names is to use the name of the class that is creating the log message.
-This helps relate log messages back to the code which produced them and offers a good level of control when filtering logs. <xref:Microsoft.Extensions.Logging.LoggerFactoryExtensions.CreateLogger%2A> accepts a Type to make this naming easy to do.
+- The recommended practice for log category names is to use the name of the class that's creating the log message.
+This helps relate log messages back to the code which produced them and offers a good level of control when filtering logs. <xref:Microsoft.Extensions.Logging.LoggerFactoryExtensions.CreateLogger%2A> accepts a `Type` to make this naming easy to do.

 :::code language="csharp" source="snippets/logging/getting-started-type-category-name/Program.cs" range="3-11" highlight="6":::

 - If you don't use console logs as your sole production monitoring solution, add the [logging providers](logging-providers.md) you plan to use.
-For example you could use
-[OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet#getting-started) sending logs over the [OTLP protocol](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md#enable-log-exporter):
+For example, you could use [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet#getting-started) to send logs over the [OTLP protocol](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md#enable-log-exporter):

 :::code language="csharp" source="snippets/logging/getting-started-open-telemetry/Program.cs" range="4-12" highlight="3-6":::

 ## Integration with hosts and dependency injection

-If your application is using [Dependency Injection (DI)](dependency-injection.md) or a host such as ASP.NET's [WebApplication](/aspnet/core/fundamentals/minimal-apis/webapplication) or [Generic Host](generic-host.md) then you should use ILoggerFactory and ILogger objects from the DI container rather than creating them directly.
+If your application is using [Dependency Injection (DI)](dependency-injection.md) or a host such as ASP.NET's [WebApplication](/aspnet/core/fundamentals/minimal-apis/webapplication) or [Generic Host](generic-host.md) then you should use `ILoggerFactory` and `ILogger` objects from the DI container rather than creating them directly.

 ### Getting an ILogger from DI